 - Select the check box next to the files and folders you want backed up.

-For detailed instructions, see Change the file selection.
+For detailed instructions, see Change the file selection (CrashPlan for Small Business).

 Step 2: Update frequency and versions settings